dgaydukov/cert-aws/sa/files/sa.md

 * TP (Tag policy) - set of rules regarding tags (which resource should have which tags).
 Feature sets (you select it when you create organization) - how your organization manage its accounts:
 * Consolidated billing - provides only shared billing functionality (you can't define SCP/TP with this type).
 You can switch from consolidated billing to all by just updating org (there is no need to delete & create org).
-* all - consolidating bulling + all available features
+* all - consolidating bulling + all available features.
+You can switch from consolidated billing to all feature without deleting & creating org.
+Yet if you have invited accounts (not created from your org) switching to all feature will require all of them to accept new invitation.
+If some account reject invitation you have to either resend invitation or remove account, cause only once all accounts accept change, you can complete switch.
+Accounts created from your org doesn't need to accept change to all features.
+This migration is one-way, you can't switch back from all features to consolidated billing.
 If you want to give access to billing info to specific iam, 2 steps required (notice just create iam user is not enough):
 * activate iam access - Access to the Billing and Cost Management console, see `sa/files/images/activate-iam-access.png` (only root user can do this)
 * create iam user with billing access policy (action `aws-portal:ViewBilling` for read-only access)